Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Introduction

-This paper shows that while training on more states in the training environments can indeed improve generalisation, it can also increase the error between the learned and optimal value.
-This effect is demonstrated in Figure \ref{fig:random}, where we artificially increase the number of seen states by adding random transitions (green) to a Deep Q Network replay buffer \citep[DQN,][red]{mnih_human-level_2015}.
-While the training performance remains virtually unchanged, generalisation to unseen contexts improves slightly (dashed lines).
-However, the right plot of Figure \ref{fig:random} also shows that this increases the average value error across all states in the training contexts.
+This paper shows that while training on additional states in the training environments, even ones irrelevant for training performance, can indeed improve generalization, it can also increase the error between the learned and optimal value.
+This effect is demonstrated in Figure~\ref{fig:random}, where we add random transitions (green) to a Deep Q Network replay buffer \citep[DQN,][red]{mnih_human-level_2015}.
+While the training performance remains virtually unchanged, generalization to unseen contexts improves slightly (dashed lines).
+However, the right plot of Figure~\ref{fig:random} also shows that this increases the average value error across all states in the training contexts.
 This reveals an interesting paradox.
-On the one hand, training on more transitions can reduce the number of spurious correlations between the observations and target values.\footnote{By spurious correlations we mean correlations between the observations and policy/value targets that are present in a training dataset, but not in the true underlying distribution we are trying to estimate.} On the other hand, wrong targets \citep[a common problem when training on off-policy data, ][]{Levine20} can also introduce new spurious correlations, which should {\em hurt} generalisation.\footnote{The correlation between input and incorrect target is not part of the true distribution, and therefore spurious.} While more exploration seems to be a net benefit in Figure \ref{fig:random}, it begs the question whether we can further improve generalisation by maintaining the accuracy of the value function.
+On the one hand, training on additional transitions can reduce the number of spurious correlations (correlations between observations and policy/value targets present in the training data but not the true underlying distribution).
+On the other hand, wrong targets \citep[a common problem when training on off-policy data, ][]{levine_offline_2020} can also introduce new spurious correlations because the link between an input and an incorrect target is not part of the true distribution; this should, in theory, \emph{hurt} generalization.
+While the additional states seem to be a net benefit in Figure~\ref{fig:random}, it begs the question whether we can further improve generalization by maintaining the accuracy of the value function.